tamglaeser/La-Vie/README.md

 ```

 #### Building the project
-Execute the following command to build the core crate.
+Execute the following command to build the crate.
 ```
 $ wasm-pack build
 ```